UAV-Based 3D Spectrum Sensing: Insights on Altitude, Bandwidth, Trajectory, and Effective Antenna Patterns on REM Reconstruction: 3D REM Reconstruction Algorithm

 \subsection{MC-Assisted GPR for Deep-Shadow Extraction}

-\EditMush{The core principle of the proposed MC-assisted GPR framework lies in decomposing the REM into two distinct components: a smooth spatial trend and a deep-shadow component, the latter of which is characterized by localized, high-gradient variations in SF.
+The core principle of the proposed MC-assisted GPR framework lies in decomposing the REM into two distinct components: a smooth spatial trend and a highly varying local component representing the deep-shadowed regions.
 The MC algorithm is first employed to estimate the underlying smooth trend.
 Subsequently, the deep-shadow regions are identified and enhanced via a grayscale dilation operation.
-The methodology is detailed as follows:}
+The methodology is detailed as follows: